camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/irsa.md

 }
 ```

-These two Terraform snippets will allow the service account `opensearch-serviceaccount` within the `opensearch-namespace` to generally access the AWS OpenSearch service for the `test-domain` cluster.
+These two Terraform snippets will allow the service account `opensearch-serviceaccount` within the `opensearch-namespace` to generally access the Amazon OpenSearch Service for the `test-domain` cluster.

 The output of the module `opensearch_role` has the output `iam_role_arn` to annotate a service account to use the mapping.